t1mj4cks0n/DoorSecurity/docs/README.md

 				>create a new password for that device

 				note down the 16 digit password and enter that into the password section in the config file

+		if you use anything other than google, they may use other security features that you will have to research yourself which will allow emails to be sent from less secure devices.

 	once the config file is filled out with how you want to use this program the script should run fine.
 SHOULD!